swethaiyerPM/microsoft-graph-docs/api-reference/beta/api/transcript-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Read the properties and relationships of a [transcript](../resources/transcript.md) object that belongs to a certain media item.
-This API has the ability to report all the transcripts (incluing the machine-generated transcripts being created) that belongs to the media item.
+This API has the ability to report all the transcripts (incluing the machine-generated transcripts being created) that belong to the media item.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).